6th Grade Reading Assignment

 - A letter of apology from one character to another

-- Alternate Ending: Rewrite the ending of the novel.
+- Alternate Ending: Rewrite the ending of the novel (200 words).
 How would you change the closing events or conclusion?
 Provide a new, creative ending in your own words.

 - Character Monologue: Write a 200-word monologue from the point of view of the main character.
 What thoughts and feelings would they express?
 Example could be;